Basingstoke and Deane Homebid

 Under Homebid you still have to fill out an application form and be accepted onto our housing register.
 However, instead of waiting until you are offered a home, you can play an active role in finding a home for yourself.

-Empty social housing properties are advertised each week on the website www.basingstokehomebid.org.uk and newsletters will be made available at lots of places within the area.
-A list of these places can be found at the bottom of this page.
+Empty social housing properties are advertised each week on the Homebid website and newsletters will be made available at lots of places within the area.

 Adverts are live between 12:01 am on Thursday morning and midnight on Monday.
 This gives applicants five days to put their bids on each week.
-You will have the opportunity to place a maximum of three bids every bidding cycle.
+You will have the opportunity to place a maximum of one bid every bidding cycle.
 After the bidding is closed the applicants for each property are sorted into a shortlist based on their housing need band and waiting time.
 The applicant with the highest need band and longest waiting time will be offered the property.
 At this time eligibility will be checked and the applicant will have the opportunity to look at the home and decide if they want to accept it.
 If they do not accept the home it will be offered to the next highest person on the shortlist.
+Applicants will only be made three reasonable offers of accommodation and if a third property is turned down, the applicant will be demoted into Band 3 for 12 months.

 Although the council take into account an applicant's level of need for housing when assessing their application, the advantage of using Basingstoke's Homebid is that customers will have more choice over the homes and the areas they live in.